Fair division experiments: Intra-personal vs. inter-personal fairness - which is more important?

 What is the importance of intra-personal fairness criteria (such as envy-freeness, where each person compares bundles based only on his own utility-function), vs. inter-personal fairness criteria (such as equitability, where each person views the utilities of all other agents)?
 Using a free-form bargaining experiment, it was found that inter-personal fairness (e.g. equitability) is more important.
 Intra-personal fairness (such as envy-freeness) are relevant only as a secondary criterion.

-Fairness vs. simplicity - what procedure is more satisfactory?
+Fairness vs. simplicity

 Divide and choose (DC) is a fair and very simple procedure.
 There are more sophisticated procedures that have better fairness guarantees.
 The question of which were more satisfactory was tested in several lab experiments.